CharlieJT/Recipes/README.md

 2. You need to add a requirements.txt file by using the command `sudo pip3 freeze —local > requirements.txt` which will add all of the package that you need to use for the project.

-3. Use `git add .` to stage all of your files `git commit -m ""<message here>` to commit the changes ready to push to github
+3. Use `git add .` to stage all of your files `git commit -m "<message here>"` to commit the changes ready to push to github

 4. You must then create a repository in github & follow the instructions in order to push your work up to github.